-Perform an interactive capture, see 3.1 Connect Streamline to your device on page 3-25.
+- Perform an interactive capture, see 3.1 Connect Streamline to your device on page 3-25. - For a full tutorial on using Arm Mobile Studio with Unity, see Integrate Arm Mobile Studio with Unity on the Arm Developer website.

 2.3.2 Prepare your Android Studio project